Bug #2365

 swap_pager: indefinite wait buffer: offset: 6500122624, size: 4096

-Updated by swildner about 1 year ago
+Updated by swildner over 12 years ago

 Is this on i386 or x86_64?
 I've seen the issue too here, although not triggered by prune-everything or pfs-destroy.
 It's just a thing that happens from time to time on my i386 box.